2aliens/2aliens.github.io/index.md

 ## Map to CS/ML a.k.a Global Domination Project ;-)

+> "What I cannot create, I do not understand."
+> -- Richard Feynman

 The best way to start a journey is following a map.
 Or getting lost on every step on the way.
 This is a map, a *hitchhiker's guide* to Computer Science.
 We're going from Coding to Machine Learning in a creative and artistic way as much as possible.